aktowns/blog.ashleytowns.id.au/_posts/2013-04/2013-04-01-running-csharp-fsharp-xbuild-nuget-on-heroku.md

 The buildpack looks for a solution file (.sln) in root directory, and if it detects any packages.config's it will run Nuget on them and attempt to install them to packages/ this syncs up with the way [monodevelop nuget addin](https://github.com/mrward/monodevelop-nuget-addin) stores files.

 ### Nancy
 [Nancy](http://nancyfx.org/) is a [Sinatra](http://www.sinatrarb.com/) inspired framework for building web applications.
-Getting nancy setup with f# was pretty straight forward, the only issue initially was finding the right host to bind to, until i discovered binding to localhost allows all hosts.
+Getting nancy setup with f# was pretty straight forward, the only issue initially was finding the right host to bind to, until i discovered binding to localhost allows connections intended for any host (from the HTTP Host: header).

 Make sure to include Nancy and Nancy.Hosting.Self using monodevelop-nuget-addin.

 {%highlight fsharp linenos %}
 module viewfiles.Main